altocodenl/tagaway/readme.md

    - Allow only jpeg & png.
    - Auto thumbnail generation.
    - Server-side encryption (onto S3).
+   - Store original pictures in S3 and pictures + thumbnails locally.
    - See progress when uploading files, using a progress bar.
    - Ignore images that already were uploaded (by hash check).
-   - Add one or more tags to the next upload batch.
+   - Add one or more tags to the upcoming upload batch.
    - Allow to go back to browse while files are being uploaded in the background.
    - Refresh list of pics periodically if there's an upload in the background.
    - See previous uploads.